 Studio photographers will appreciate that the Leica S Typ 007 (unlike the SX60) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the SX60 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70.
+Both the SX60 and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+The SX60 was replaced by the Canon SX70, while the S Typ 007 was followed by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Leica S Typ 007 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX60 or the Leica S Typ 007 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.